Judges from around the world work to save female Afghan colleagues amid waning hope

 But many others have been unable to get past the crowds, the group said.

-None of the Afghan judges that the IAWJ group knows about were close enough to the explosion to be harmed.
+None of the Afghan judges whom the IAWJ group knows about were close enough to the explosion to be harmed.
 The group received warnings about a pending attack from government contacts in Kabul and alerted the female judges to get away.

-One high-ranking Afghan judge, who later made it on to a plane, said she was near the bombing site that day, but left before the attack because her 12-year-old daughter became ill from the tear gas.
+One high-ranking Afghan judge, who later made it onto a plane, said she was near the bombing site that day but left before the attack because her 12-year-old daughter became ill from the tear gas.

-“We are so happy that we went home that day,” the judge said to The Post through an interpreter.
+“We are so happy that we went home that day,” the judge told The Washington Post through an interpreter.
 The judge spoke on the condition of anonymity because she still feared for her safety.

 On Saturday, the IAWJ group’s Zoom call focused on protecting those still in the country.